darwinia-network/crab-docs/docs/crab-home.md

 Crab mainly serves as a testbed and simulation environment for Darwinia network upgrades and application deployment on which radical experiments can be performed.
 It not only provides a complete network and software execution environment, but also an economic environment.

-Crab is the first cross-chain NFT blockchain in the Polkadot ecosystem with Ethereum Virtual Machine (EVM) compatibility that natively supports DeFi dApps and NFTs, allowing them to  migrate seamlessly crosschain to Polkadot.
+Crab is the first crosschain Bridge in the Polkadot ecosystem with Ethereum Virtual Machine (EVM) compatibility that natively supports DeFi dApps and NFTs, allowing them to  migrate seamlessly crosschain to Polkadot.

 Utilizing Darwinia Network's innovative bridge technology, Crab provides an onramp to the Polkadot ecosystem for projects deployed on public blockchains such as Ethereum, TRON, and BSC, and does so with very low transaction fees.